 An interesting patrol with all the aims achieved.
+While

-While the economic prospects for Nissan and Pinipel are not good the people live a happy harmonius life of which they have no complaints.
-However, there is a certain lassitude and lack of enterprise among the natives due to the lack of much outside influence.
+the economic prospects for Nissan and Pinipel are not good the people live a happy harmonious life of which they have no complaints However, there is a certain lassitude and lack of enterprise among the patience due to the lack of much outside influence the natives due to the lack of much outside influence.